GoogleCloudPlatform/compute-image-tools/daisy/README.md

 relationships

 # What is Daisy?
-Motivated by Google-internal image build workflows, Daisy is a solution for running complex, multi-step procedures on and involving GCE. https://godoc.org/github.com/GoogleCloudPlatform/compute-image-tools/daisy
+Daisy is a solution for running complex, multi-step workflows on GCE. https://godoc.org/github.com/GoogleCloudPlatform/compute-image-tools/daisy

 The current Daisy stepset includes support for creating/deleting GCE resources,